Greg-Bm/ploopy-adept-small-btu/README.md

 - 4 M2 x 10mm countersunk screws.
 I used [these ones](https://www.amazon.de/-/en/gp/product/B0D6QXRH6H/ref=ppx_od_dt_b_asin_title_s00?ie=UTF8&th=1)
 - A 38.1mm trackball (1.5 inch).
 I have used my Ploopy Nano trackball.
 You can either buy a billiard ball or something more fit for purpose like this ones from [gamingtrackball](https://www.gamingtrackball.com/products/yellow-and-silver-add-on-balls)
 - 3 BTU bearings [KU-B8-OFK R053010810](https://store.boschrexroth.com/BALL-TRANSFER-UNIT_R053010810?cclcl=en_MY)
+- (OPTIONAL) Superglue to put some of the parts together

 ## Assembly

 See Mechanicals section above for the part numbers.

 1. Print all the parts
+2. (OPTIONAL) Glue part #5 to part #1
-2. Insert the 3 BTU bearings on part #2.
+3. Insert the 3 BTU bearings on part #2.
 There is some clearance, so you should not need to push very hard, only a bit of force is necessary.
-3. Insert part #2 into the cut-out of part #1, making sure that the flat part of the optics cut-out is the round edge of the case (see picture below).
+4. Insert part #2 into the cut-out of part #1, making sure that the flat part of the optics cut-out is the round edge of the case (see picture below).
 Make sure that the bottom aligns perfectly.
 The part should stay in place, but you may choose to glue them together, if you prefer.

 <img src="./images/38mm/38mm-assembly-top.png" width="300"/>

-4. Insert the 4 thread inserts in the 4 holes on the corners of the bottom of part #1, using a heat-insertion tool or a soldering iron.
+5. Insert the 4 thread inserts in the 4 holes on the corners of the bottom of part #1, using a heat-insertion tool or a soldering iron.
 I would recommend a proper heat-insertion tool like [this one](https://www.amazon.de/dp/B0C5CC2QB9/ref=pe_27091401_487027711_TE_SCE_dp_i1), since these thread inserts are quite small
-5. Place the PCB in the sunken area of part #4
+6. Place the PCB in the sunken area of part #3
-6. Place the part #3 in the USB opening.
-It should just slide in.
 7. Place the top part over the bottom part making sure that the optics are aligned correctly.
 The bottom part has some small guides that should help placing the top correctly and holding it in place.
 8. Screw the bottom to the top.
 Start by screwing all the screws half in and then tighten them up.
-9. (OPTIONAL) Glue part #5 to the top of the trackball

 # 34mm trackball